-The Housing Center's recommendations are to:
+The Fair Housing Center's recommendations are to:

-- 1. Strengthen state and local fair housing laws by: - Prohibiting discrimination based on sexual orientation, gender identity, marital status, age, domestic violence, and source of income; - Adopting state and local visitability ordinances to expand access to housing for those with disabilities; - Further amending Ohio fair housing law to ensure substantial equivalency to federal law; - Prohibit blanket bans on criminal backgrounds. - 2.
+- 1. Strengthen state and local fair housing laws by: - Prohibiting discrimination based on sexual orientation, gender identity, marital status, age, domestic violence, and source of income; - Adopting state and local visitability ordinances to expand access to housing for those with disabilities; - Further amending Ohio fair housing law to ensure substantial equivalency to federal law; - Prohibiting blanket bans on criminal backgrounds. - 2.
 Conform local ordinances to Ohio law, eliminate exemptions for small housing providers, and ensure local ordinance enforcement mechanisms are in place. - 3.
-Review and revise local nuisance ordinances to ensure that they do not penalize victims of domestic violence, dating violence, stalking, or sexual assault. - 4.
+Review and revise local nuisance ordinances to ensure that they do not penalize renters; people of color; victims of domestic violence, dating violence, stalking, or sexual assault; or those with mental disabilities or mental health crises. - 4.
 Support statewide legislation to protect victims of domestic violence, dating violence, stalking, and sexual assault from housing discrimination. - 5.
 Oppose the "Local Zoning Decisions Act of 2017" in Congress, which undermines federal and local efforts to use federal money to increase residential integration. - 6.
-Review restrictive language in group home zoning ordinances. - 7.
+Review restrictive language in group home zoning ordinances and oppose the Safe Recovery and Community Empowerment Act of 2017, which would restrict the siting of group homes and residential recovery facilities and restrict access to such homes for those persons in need of support and recovery from drug or alcohol addiction. - 7.
 Research and utilize a regional Assessment of Fair Housing. - 8.
 Create a Housing Choice Voucher mobility program. - 9.
 Award Low Income Housing Tax Credits for new development in high-opportunity, integrated neighborhoods. - 10.
 Vigorously enforce current fair housing laws.
 Include the use of systemic testing for discrimination to identify individuals who violate the law and to deter future violations. - 11.
 Support and adequately fund the Consumer Financial Protection Bureau to protect the public from abusive and unfair financial products and services. - 12.
 Implement comprehensive education efforts to ensure that housing providers, professionals, and individuals are aware of fair housing laws and the means available to enforce them. - 13.
 Provide government incentives and other creative solutions to combat housing discrimination and racial and economic segregation.